mrkraimer/asynRecordProposal/_sources/asynRecord.rst.txt

     *false* means to call the requester immediately.

 pvCopy
-    The pvCopy instance for the client.
+    The PVCopy instance for the client.

 pvData
-    The client pvStructure
+    The client PVStructure

 bitSet
-    The bitSet that shows any data changes made to pvData during record processing.
+    The BitSet that shows any data changes made to pvData during record processing.

 ----------